M. Sayeedur Rahman Khan: Career

 Khan joined the Department of Applied Physics in University of Rajshahi as a lecturer in 1970 and retired as a professor in 2012.
 He taught at University of Zambia from 1980 to 1982 and at Ahmadu Bello University in Nigeria from 1982 to 1984.
 He conducted his post-doctoral research at Uppsala University (1990) and Tsinghua University (1992).
 He also worked as a researcher at International Centre for Theoretical Physics and Brunel University London (with EEC fellowship).

-He served as the 17th vice chancellor of University of Rajshahi during 1999–2001.
+Khan served as the 17th vice chancellor of University of Rajshahi during 1999–2001.
 Prior to this he also held position as the pro-vice chancellor, member of the senate, member of the syndicate and the chairman of the 'Department of Applied Physics and Electronics' at the same university.

-As a member of the Bangladeshi delegation, he played an important role in the declaration of February 21 as the International Mother Language Day by UNESCO in 1999, in Paris.
+As a member of the Bangladeshi delegation, Khan played an important role in the declaration of February 21 as the International Mother Language Day by UNESCO in 1999, in Paris.

-He served as the High Commissioner of Bangladesh to UK and Ambassador to Ireland from 2009 to 2012.
+Khan served as the High Commissioner of Bangladesh to UK and an ambassador to Ireland from 2009 to 2012.

-Currently, he is working as an adviser at Varendra University.
+Currently, Khan is working as an adviser at Varendra University.